Muhthishimiscoding/FormValidatorPlus/readme.md

  * image/jpeg, image/jpg, image/png, image/gif, image/bmp, image/webp
  */
 let rules = {
-    input : "image" // don't need to pass mimeTypes here it has predefined mimeTypes but if you want you can pass mimeTypes }
+    input : "image" // don't need to pass mimeTypes here it has predefined mimeTypes but if you want you can pass mimeTypes as an array
+}
 ```